Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: StarTropics

 Zoda's Revenge: StarTropics 2 then comes along and adds to this all with a return of the Prime Invader as he travels through time in search of some very special blocks called "Tetrads".
-Of course, you go through the numerous trials the different times give you and eventually stop Zoda from acquiring all of the Tetrads on the same island the first game began.
-You then hand them over to the Chief of Coralcola who then puts them all together (because he is a master at Tetris, go figure), and just like the first time around, they are graced with yet another Argonian figure, the King of the entire planet and the father of the seven kids who was once thought to be dead with the rest of the planet.
+You go through the numerous trials the different times give you and eventually stop Zoda from acquiring all of the Tetrads on the same island the first game began.
+You then hand them over to the Chief of Coralcola who then puts them all together, and just like the first time around, they are graced with yet another Argonian figure, the King of the entire planet and the father of the seven kids who was once thought to be dead with the rest of the planet.
 Upon finding his kids in good hands, he then thanks everyone who made it possible and just as suddenly as he arrived he departs with his children off to create a new world with them, but not before Mike chases them off towards the sunset and Mica, who at this point was Mike's established crush, promises that they'd meet again.
 Cue credits theme.
-I wish if they would make a third game every time I reach that part...
-I loved those characters.